TeamOpenSmartGlasses/AugmentOS/README.md

 #### Live Captions

 See live captions of everything that is said.
-100s of langauge support.
-High accuracy, low latency.
+100s of langugges supported with high accuracy and low latency.

 #### ADHD Glasses